Whakapapa general resources

 The Maori - Volume 1 & 2, by Elsdon Best

-Matapihi is a window onto the online collections of a number of New Zealand cultural organisations, including Alexander Turnbull Library, Archives New Zealand Te Rua Mahara o te Kāwanatanga, Auckland Art Gallery Toi o Tāmaki, Auckland City Libraries, Auckland War Memorial Museum Tamaki Paenga Hira, Christchurch Art Gallery Te Puna o Waiwhetu, Museum of New Zealand Te Papa Tongarewa, New Zealand Electronic Text Centre, The New Zealand Film Archive Ngā Kaitiaki o Ngā Taonga Whitiāhua, Otago Museum, Puke Ariki, The University of Auckland Library, University of Otago Library, including Hocken Collections, Wairarapa Archive – Te Puranga Korero o Wairarapa.
+Search and discover millions of NZ images, text, video and audio from the digital stores of libraries, museums, archives, communities, and government, including Alexander Turnbull Library, Archives New Zealand Te Rua Mahara o te Kāwanatanga, Auckland Art Gallery Toi o Tāmaki, Auckland City Libraries, Auckland War Memorial Museum Tamaki Paenga Hira, Christchurch Art Gallery Te Puna o Waiwhetu, Museum of New Zealand Te Papa Tongarewa, New Zealand Electronic Text Centre, The New Zealand Film Archive Ngā Kaitiaki o Ngā Taonga Whitiāhua, Otago Museum, Puke Ariki, The University of Auckland Library, University of Otago Library, including Hocken Collections, Wairarapa Archive – Te Puranga Korero o Wairarapa.

 Fletcher’s Index to Maori Names